Peru country brief

 In 2006 Australia and Peru signed an MOU on cooperation in education.
 Educational ties are growing.
 Many Australian Universities (including Edith Cowan, Griffith, Canberra, Tasmania, Queensland, Adelaide, Macquarie and La Trobe) have agreements with their Peruvian counterparts.
 Australia was selected in 2012 to be the first country to host post-graduate Peruvian students sent abroad on full scholarship by Peru’s National Scholarship Agency, PRONABEC.
 Since then, 77 Peruvian students have been awarded scholarships to study in 12 Australian universities.

 In 2012, around 35,000 Australians travelled to Peru (the great majority of these visits were for tourism), these figures marking impressive annual increases.
 The figures reflect the growing business and tourism ties between Australia and Peru.
 Peruvians have been in Australia from at least the late 1800s, with the 1901 census indicating 28 Peruvians in Australia at the time.
 Migration from Peru to Australia remained low until 1986, from when numbers emigrating from Peru to Australia grew into the hundreds-per-year.
 Australia's Peruvian community consists of around 8,440 Peru-born persons (2011 Census).
-More information can be found at the Department of Immigration and Citizenship’s Community Information Summary page.
+More information can be found at the Department of Social Services Community Information Summary page.

 Bilateral economic and trade relationship

 Australian investment is the most important feature in Australia's commercial ties with Peru.
 Australia's commercial presence in Peru has increased significantly with 62 Australian companies now claiming an office in Peru or investment in a project in Peru, 17 of which are ASX200 companies.
 Trade is modest but continues to grow steadily.
 The relationship is enhanced by Peru's attractiveness as a destination for mining investment and exports of mining services and equipment.